sanghuynh1501/linear_regession/README.md

-a example of linear regession in javascript
+an example of linear regession in javascript